Dunebook/crud-vuejs-django-rest-framework/README.md

 This is a case study app to explain how to build a CRUD app with Vue.js and Django REST Framework.

 ### Prerequisites
-* Knowlegde of the Python Programming language.
+* Knowlegde of the Python & JavaScript Programming language.
 * Knowlegde of Vue.js, Django and Django REST Framework

 ## Getting Started